-The Rusland's Reds project has contributed to efforts that aim to restore the dominance of red squirrels throughout the scheme area.
+The Rusland's Reds project contributed to efforts that aim to restore the dominance of red squirrels throughout the scheme area.

 The Rusland Valley area was identified as having a significant red squirrel population and the potential to conserve and increase these populations by reducing competition from the grey squirrel, a non-native, invasive species.

-The project has put in place active monitoring and recording of existing red squirrels, identifying and controlling any threats to them.
+The project put in place active monitoring and recording of existing red squirrels, identifying and controlling any threats to them.
 The profile of the red squirrel has also been raised amongst visitors and the community, in an attempt to protect both the squirrels and their environment.

 This project was assisted by Westmorland Red Squirrels who shared their invaluable experience, knowledge and enthusiasm with a team of dedicated volunteers.
 They are continuing their vital work within the area, building on the project’s success and progressing with their conservation and protection of red squirrels.